When it comes to finding our own voices and telling our own stories, Southeast Asians face two major challenges.

 New Naratif was born of our love for and fascination with Southeast Asia, and our unwavering belief that the region’s stories aren’t just entertaining exotica for Western audiences, but are in and of themselves important and worth telling.
 This is our home; we want to tell its stories on our own terms, in ways which are meaningful and important to us.

 This isn’t a vanity project to indulge ourselves: this is a journey for all of us, and you are an integral member of the team.
-By becoming a member of New Naratif, you’re not just supporting our work; you’re contributing to a collective effort to build Southeast Asian identity and solidarity, and to nurture a platform for journalism, research, and art where Southeast Asians can recognise ourselves and our truths.
+By becoming subscribing to New Naratif, you’re not just supporting our work; you’re contributing to a collective effort to build Southeast Asian identity and solidarity, and to nurture a platform for journalism, research, and art where Southeast Asians can recognise ourselves and our truths.

 None of this is for profit—all the money you commit to the project goes into the running and sustaining of the website.
 We pay our contributors—be they writers, photographers, researchers or artists—because we know from personal experience how unfair it is to be asked to work for “exposure”.
 We embody the governance that we want to see in this region, and pledge to be honest and transparent about the way things are run at New Naratif.